SAP-archive/teched2020-DEV260/exercises/ex7/README.md

     In EML the addition **IN LOCAL MODE** is used for business object internal operations.
 It behaves like a private method call, and e.g. skips the feature and authorization control.

     The result table is filled with the updated instances as defined in the base behavior definition (`result [1] $self;`).
-This avoids another round trip for UI related use cases to fetch the update data.
+This avoids another round trip for UI related use cases to fetch the updated data.

     The **get_features** method implements the instance specific feature control (also called dynamic feature control).
 In the current example it enables/disables the acceptTravel and rejectTravel actions based on the current travel status.
 Instance specific capabilities have to be implemented in this method once the related feature is declared with `( features : instance )` in the base behavior definition.
 Further information can be found here: [Instance Feature Control Implementation: Dynamic Feature Control](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/9ee0a7073fef4f889e85862114b85fdd.html)